Unicorn: A Universal and Collaborative Reinforcement Learning Approach Towards Generalizable Network-Wide Traffic Signal Control: Experiments

 \subsection{Evaluation on the MA2C Dataset}

-The experimental results on the \emph{Grid 5$\times$5} and \emph{Monaco} networks of MA2C dataset, presented in Table~\ref{table:ma2c_results}, show that Unicorn consistently outperforms traditional methods (Fixed-Time, Greedy, Max-Pressure), independent learning approaches (IQLD, IA2C, MA2C), and parameter-sharing baselines (AttendLight, HeteroLight).
-In the hard homogeneous \emph{Grid 5$\times$5} network, Unicorn achieves the lowest queue length of 0.95 vehs and reduces both intersection delay and trip delay to 11.66 sec and 137.02 sec, respectively, representing nearly a 50\% improvement compared to HeteroLight.
-It also maintains the highest trip completion rate of 1.03 vehs/sec and the lowest trip delay of 137.02 sec.
+The experimental results on the \emph{Grid 5$\times$5} and \emph{Monaco} networks of the MA2C dataset, presented in Table~\ref{table:ma2c_results}, show that Unicorn achieves consistently better overall performance than traditional methods (Fixed-Time, Greedy, Max-Pressure), independent learning approaches (IQLD, IA2C, MA2C), and parameter-sharing baselines (AttendLight, HeteroLight), with superior or competitive results across most key metrics.
+In the hard homogeneous \emph{Grid 5$\times$5} network, Unicorn achieves the lowest queue length of 0.95 veh and reduces both intersection delay and trip delay to 11.66 sec and 137.02 sec, respectively, representing nearly a 50\% improvement compared to HeteroLight.
+It also maintains the highest trip completion rate of 1.03 veh/sec and the lowest trip delay of 137.02 sec.
 It is worth noting that trip delay and trip time should be considered alongside the trip completion rate, as they only account for vehicles that successfully reach their destinations.
 A lower trip completion rate may lead to underestimated (lower) trip delays and times, as many vehicles still in transit are excluded.
 These results highlight Unicorn’s superior capability in handling heavy traffic through learning a shared, collaborative control strategy.
 In contrast, rule-based traditional ATSC methods such as Greedy and Max-Pressure perform poorly as they focus solely on optimizing immediate performance rather than long-term efficiency, resulting in high queue lengths and delays.
 Independent learning methods, particularly MA2C, achieve better results than traditional approaches but remain less effective than parameter-sharing methods.
-This could be due to each agent updating its parameters independently, which introduces instability into the environment during training and ultimately degrades overall performance.
-Fig.~\ref{fig:ma2c_results} shows the changes in three key evaluation metrics: average queue length, trip completion rate, and trip time, over simulation time during testing on the \emph{Grid 5x5} map.
-Compared to the average values in tables, these metric-time plots provide a more detailed view of how different methods perform under dynamic traffic conditions.
-The results indicate that Unicorn consistently achieves better performance than the baseline methods throughout the episode, with lower queue lengths and trip delays as well as higher completion rates.
-This advantage is shown in both the low-traffic phase from 0 to 1500 seconds and the high-traffic phase from 1500 to 2500 seconds, where traffic significantly accumulates.
-During the accumulation phase, although all methods show a rise and fall in queue length, Unicorn has the lowest peak and recovers more quickly, demonstrating its robustness in managing complex and dynamic traffic flows.
-While in the medium heterogeneous \emph{Monaco} network, Unicorn continues to perform well, achieving the lowest queue length of 0.74 vehs, the shortest trip delay of 222.39 sec, and the second-highest completion rate of 0.35 vehs/s, outperforming AttendLight and HeteroLight across most key metrics.
-Compared to MA2C, the best independent learning method, Unicorn shows significant improvements in optimizing queue length and trip time, demonstrating the benefit of parameter-sharing based universal framework in managing complex traffic conditions.
+This could be due to each agent updating its parameters independently, which introduces instability into the environment during the training process and ultimately degrades overall performance.